viamrobotics/docs/docs/how-tos/export-data.md

 ---
 title: "How to export data"
 linkTitle: "Export Data"
-description: "Download data from the Viam app to your local computer using the data client API or the Viam CLI."
+description: "Download data from the Viam app using the data client API or the Viam CLI."
 weight: 45
 type: "docs"
 tags: ["data management", "cloud", "sync"]